pbatard/nvBrightness/README.md

 So, nVidia, if you are unhappy about this project, it's merely a reflection of the fact that you should have done a better job.

-Oh and while I'm at it, and since it looks like you now have a whole business revolving around _Predictive Interpolation_ (which is really what "AI" is, as there certainly is no "intelligence" in what's going on under the hood) and it's time you (and others) realise that you are on the wrong side of history when it comes to releasing closed source software,
+Oh, and while I'm at it, and since it looks like you now have a whole business revolving around _Predictive Interpolation_ (which is really what "AI" is, as there certainly is no "intelligence" in what's going on under the hood) and it's time you (and others) realise that you are on the wrong side of history when it comes to releasing closed source software,